 Any demands, notices or other documents required to be sent to SDG&E may be sent to it at Office of the Secretary, 101 Ash Street, P.O.
 Box 1831, San Diego, California 92112-4150.
-Any demands, notices or other documents required to be sent to a transfer agent may be sent to First Interstate Bank of California at either (i) Stock Transfer Department, P.O.
-Box 54261, Los Angeles, California 90054 or (ii) 120 Broadway, 13th Floor, New York, New York 10271.
+Any demands, notices or other documents required to be sent to a transfer agent may be sent to First Interstate Bank of California at: Attention Mr. Ron Lug, 707 Wilshire Blvd., W11-2, Los Angeles, California 90017.

 As mentioned above, under the Merger Agreement the SDG&E Board of Directors has the right to abandon the Merger for any reason (even after Shareholder approval), and that right may be exercised if the aggregate cost of purchasing dissenting shares is not acceptable.
-In such case, SDG&E will not be obligated to purchase any dissenting shares but may be required to pay necessary expenses and reasonable legal fees of Shareholders who have in good faith commenced proceedings to enforce their dissenters' rights.
+In such case, SDG&E will not be obligated to purchase any dissenting shares, but may be required to pay necessary expenses and reasonable legal fees of Shareholders who have in good faith commenced proceedings to enforce their dissenters' rights.